ByteSizeNotes Chapter 3.1

 What is an embedded system?

-• It has a single purpose
+• It has a microprocessor

 Pros & cons of embedded systems